Resource Articles

 Avoiding the “Amazon Effect” on your most precious relationship – the one with yourself

-You can’t get away from people talking about it, but you’re also using it to plan your vacation, write a proposal at work, and even help you write a poem for your loved one on Valentine’s Day.
-And if you’re like most of my clients and friends, you also use it to ask your most vulnerable questions.
-And I completely…
+AI.
+ChatGPT.
+Gemini.
+It’s in your inbox, it is everywhere.
+Yes, you can’t get away from people talking about AI, but you’re also using it to plan your vacation, write a proposal at work, and even help you write a poem for your loved one on Valentine’s Day.
+And if you’re like most of my clients and friends, you also…

 Featured image for “Religious Trauma and Purity Culture”